 Hansen played all 162 games for the White Sox in 1965 while continuing to establish himself as one of the most consistent infielders in the game.
 That season, he led all American League shortstops in assists for the second year in a row.

 In early May of 1966, Ron re-injured his back during pre-game batting practice.
 The injury occurred when Hansen stepped back and came down on a baseball that someone had thrown into the infield, He tried to play through the pain but was eventually removed from the White Sox lineup on May 14.

 A short time later, he underwent a myelogram at Mercy Hospital in Chicago that showed a defect between the fifth lumbar vertebrae and sacrum, The injury required a second back operation, and he missed the rest of the season.
 After losing Hansen’s services, the White Sox used infielders Al Weis, Lee Elia, and newly acquired Wayne Causey to help fill the gap at shortstop.

 Hansen, who was fully recovered from the surgery, came back to play in 157 games for the White Sox in 1967.
-He also led all American League shortstops in assists for the fourth time in his career.
+He also led all American League shortstops in assists for the third time in his career.
 On September 10, he was involved in another baseball milestone when he handled the final out of teammate Joel Horlen’s no-hitter.